inkmi/unicornus/doc.md

 Data in Unicornus can be nested.
 A struct can have sub structs and those are rendered into HTML.
+An embedded struct is best layouted with `AddGroup`.
+The name of the group is the name of the embedded struct, in this case `Sub`.
+The label of the group is displayed as a header, the description of the group is displayed for explanation.

+The `AddGroup` is given a function `func(f *uni.FormLayout)`.
+Inside this function (kind of a callback) the layout of the group is defined.
+The root is the sub struct of the group.

 ```go
 import (